Search in game lists

 You can also search for players by their identifier number:

-You can find the id of a user by for example visiting the user's own page, and reading the id from the address bar.
-For example if the address bar contains player.php?id=28, then the user has the id 28.
+You can find the id of a player by for example visiting the player's own page, and reading the id from the address bar.
+For example if the address bar contains player.php?id=28, then the player has the id 28.

 You can filter the games also by their type.